jwellik/tsdatacruncher/README.md

 TIMESERIES DATACRUNCHER (TSDATACRUNCHER OR TSDC) creates a simple configuration file, command line input parses, and time loop to process time-series data.
 Any processing code can be put in this loop to take advantage of the setup.
 The default package included produces RSAM miniseed files from filtered seismic data.

 ## Installation
 Download or clone the git repository to your local machine.
-Navigate to the
+Navigate to where you downloaded the package, create the conda environment, and install the package with pip.
+Here are the steps on my machine:

 ```